SanderVocke/shoopdaloop/docs/source/usage.trackcontrols.rst

 Both volume controls come with:

 * A **balance knob** if the in-/outputs are stereo for this track.
 * A **mute button** to mute the track's in-/outputs.
-For the input this differs from the volume slider in that it only affects monitoring, not recording.
+For the input this differs from the volume fader in that it only affects monitoring, not recording.

 Track Configuration
 ^^^^^^^^^^^^^^^^^^^^